 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Chives are very easy to grow and, once established in your garden, you will find yourself searching for ways to keep up with the growth.
-Garlic chive butter is just one of many chive butters you can make with freshly cut chives.
-The butter is great for making toasted garlic bread and can be used to fry hash browns as well as to top off a big mountain of mashed potatoes.
+Garlic chive butter is a delicious way to use your yield.
+This butter is great for making toasted garlic bread and can be used to fry hash browns or top a big mountain of mashed potatoes.

 You can grow your chives in the ground or you can grow them in a large planter.
-The plants look ornamental and, in the summer, they will grow large purple flowers that you can harvest and use to dress up your salad.
-Yes, the flowers are edible.
+The plants look ornamental and, in the summer, they will grow large, edible flowers that you can harvest and use to dress up a salad.

 Harvest the chives whenever you need them using kitchen scissors to clip the chives off of the main plant.
-I like to give the leaves a quick rinse under cold water, dab them dry with a paper towel, and then either cut them into small bits with a knife or the scissors.
+Give the leaves a quick rinse under cold water, dab them dry with a paper towel, and then either cut them into small bits with a knife or scissors.

 - 1/2 cup butter (1 stick, softened)